TrueMuslimStudio/TrueMuslimAdsPlugin/README.md

 	 <string name="admob_interstitial_id">@string/Admob_InterstitialId</string>

 Step 5.
-Initialize the AndroidAdManager in Application class. by passing the Required ids and context in the Admanager's constructor.
+Initialize the AndroidAdManager in Application class. by passing the Required context in the Admanager's constructor.

 	 TrueAdManager.zInitializeAds(this)